 Because of their affinity for tropical climates, palms elicit feelings of peace and relaxation like no other plant can.
 No one ever looked at a palm and thought, "That reminds me to get the taxes done."
 Palm plants also lend a bold, tropical look to home interiors that is surprisingly easy to pull off.
 Most palms survive in the same conditions that we find comfortable: warm temperatures, average humidity, and moderate light.
-Add some breezy sophistication to your home with these slow-growing palm specimens that need only occasional tending, and will reward you with their elegant dark green fronds.
+Plus, many of these slow-growing palm specimens need only occasional tending to reward you with their elegant dark green fronds.

 01 of 08

 The star-shaped leaves of the Livistona chinensis set it apart from other palms that have the more classical feathery frond leaves.
 Although a slow-growing palm, the mature height of the plant can reach 15 feet or greater, so it's worth seeking out the subglobosa dwarf cultivar if you plan on a permanent indoor setting.

 Chinese fan palms do well in bright light, but younger plants tolerate shady locations.
 Water when the top of the soil feels dry.
 Choose a large pot that will accommodate the long tap root that the Chinese fan palm produces.
 Feed this palm once a year in the spring with a slow-release fertilizer.